gavinmcfarland/stancy/README.md

 A minimalistic API for accessing flat file content.

-Given a directory, it turns all top-level folders/files into collections which can be access by calling `/:collection[/:item]`.
-It converts a directory of files into an database which can be accessed using the API.
+It turns all top-level folders and files in a directory into collections which can be accessed by calling `/:collection[/:item]`.
+It does this by converting the files and folders into an objects which can be accessed using the API.

 > This is a work in pogress.
 Please let me know if you encounter any issues.